cainbryce208/CHIP-JS/README.md

 # C-HTTP (CHIP)
-C-HTTP (Cain - HTTP) is a highly configurable library for NodeJS that expands the basic features of the HTTP web server
+C-HTTP (CHIP) is a highly configurable library for NodeJS that expands the basic features of the HTTP web server